Frequently asked Questions

 Where and how do I SHIP MY PRODUCTS?

 I ship anywhere in the world as long as there is an address.
 My products have been shipped as close as just up the road and as far as Australia.
 The shipping cost is simply added on to the bill.
-Most things I ship are in boxes reinforced with tape.
+Most things are shipped in cardboard boxes.
 I have never had any trouble with customs, so there should be nothing to worry about in that respect either.

 What steel are my tools made from?

 My top tools, bottom tools, hammer tongs, etc, are made from 4140.
-4140 is a good all-around steel and also very forgiving, One benefit, for example, is that you can cool your punches in water and they’ll stay tough.
+4140 is a good all-around steel and also very forgiving, One benefit, for example, is that you can cool your punches in water (as long as they are not red hot) and they’ll stay tough.
 For my hammers I use 1045.
 1045 is a plain carbon steel that works well with water quenching and will not deform easily.
-My flat bit tongs are made from mild steel or sucker rod; the thick structure of the tongs don’t require anything fancy, and they can also be cooled in water when they are hot without causing fractures.
+My flat bit tongs are made from mild steel or sucker rod; the thick structure of the tongs doesn’t require anything fancy, and they can also be cooled in water when they are hot without causing fractures.

 WHat is your Top tool heat treatment procedure?